Must-Attend Conferences for Elementary Educators

 Comprehensive Literacy and Reading Recovery Conference

 Literacy skills are paramount for students of all abilities and cultural backgrounds.
-This conference is held January 23-25, 2019 at Chicago Magnificent Mile Marriott and provides elementary educators with a host of opportunities to confer with peers, learn new teaching strategies, and attend panels of experts in the field.
+The Comprehensive Literacy and Reading Recovery Conference is held January 23-25, 2019 at Chicago Magnificent Mile Marriott and provides elementary educators with a host of opportunities to confer with peers, learn new teaching strategies, and attend panels of experts in the field.
 The importance of the ability to read and understand the material, to internalize and utilize printed information, and to be able to use written language to express complex ideas cannot be overstated.
 In the past, many students who fell behind in these early phases of literacy were allowed to move forward without these essential skills.
 But today, elementary educators are provided with the tools and skills to ensure each student is prepared for future challenges.

 Workshop for Unconventional Teaching